scolladon/sfdc-ci-toolkit/README.md

 * **prepare-runtests** : Run it to generate SF_RUNTESTS based on the src/classes folder and the SF_TESTSUFFIX variable
 * **profile-completion** : Run it to complete your non admin profiles & permission sets with the removed user permissions
 * **profile-reconciliation** : Run it to check the consistency of your repo and the profiles & permission sets definition into it
+* **display-coverage** : Run it after having deploy with test runned.
+It will display the code coverage.

 ## Usage Example
 Let's imagine you finalized the three first steps of [building a Conference Management app](https://trailhead.salesforce.com/en/projects/salesforce_developer_workshop/steps/creating_apex_class) in your sandbox and you want to deploy it to your dev org!